Be the change that you wish to see in the world. – Gandhi

 Hi.
 I'm Chaiyong Ragkhitwetsagul.

 I received my a PhD in software engineering from UCL, where I was a member in the Centre for Research on Evolution, Search and Testing (CREST) under Software Systems Engineering (SSE) group in the Department of Computer Science at University College London..
-I received a master degree of MSIT-Very Large Information Systems from Carnegie Mellon University, USA and a bachelor degree in Computer Engineering from Kasetsart University, Thailand.
+I received a master degree in MSIT-Very Large Information Systems from Carnegie Mellon University, USA and a bachelor degree in Computer Engineering from Kasetsart University, Thailand.

 Cirriculum Vitae